Russo-Ukrainian war: Control of natural resources

+Aside from the Black Sea, the areas with the greatest natural resource wealth are in the eastern Ukrainian provinces that Russia aimed to seize since 2022.
+About 80% of Ukraine's oil, natural gas, and coal fields are found in the Donbas-Dnipro region.
+According to a study published in summer 2022 by the Canadian think tank SecDev, Russia took control of energy reserves, metals, and minerals worth at least $12.4 trillion in the Donbas.
+In 2022, Russian General Vladimir Ovchinsky confirmed that one of the goals of the invasion was to seize Ukrainian lithium deposits.
+In January 2024, the Russian occupation administration in Donetsk Oblast granted the Russian Ministry of Ecology and Natural Resources a "permission" to mine lithium in the Shevchenko deposit near Kurakhovo, estimated to be worth hundreds of billions of US dollars.

-The green transformation or energy transition in Europe is threatening Russia's usual business and existence model, the trade in fossil fuels.
-A few months before the start of the Russian invasion, the European Union (EU) and Ukraine had signed a Green Deal or a transformation program for Ukraine, partly because the Ukrainian economy was at the time the most energy-intensive in the world with the most ineffective and expensive thermal power generation.
-In addition, 22 of the 30 raw materials that the EU classified as strategically important are available in large quantities in Ukraine.
+The green transformation or energy transition in Europe is threatening Russia's usual business model: the trade in fossil fuels.
+A few months before the start of the 2022 Russian invasion, the EU and Ukraine had signed a Green Deal, or a transformation program, for Ukraine, partly because the Ukrainian economy was at the time the most energy-intensive in the world with the most ineffective and expensive thermal power generation.
+Furthermore, 22 of the 30 raw materials that the EU classified as strategically important are available in large quantities in Ukraine.
 Russia could only benefit from the energy transition in Europe if it acquired the resources and infrastructure on Ukrainian soil.
 Europe would then be even more dependent on Russia.
-If Russia were to achieve its war goals, Russia could steal and gain more than it would lose in peace through reduced exports to Europe.
+If Russia were to achieve its war goals, Russia could steal and gain more than it would lose in reduced exports to Europe.